foreandr/Gladiator/README.md

 # Gladiator

-Peer to Peer Sports-Betting on top of Monero Blockchain
+Demo: Peer to Peer Sports-Betting on top of Monero Blockchain